Frequently Asked Questions

 Q: What is the deadline for receipt of my MD-PhD application?

-A: Although the deadline for the primary application is November 1, the secondary application is due November 15, we encourage you to have all application materials submitted to the Admissions Office as early as possible.
+A: The deadline for the primary application is October 1, 2019 and the secondary application is due October 15, 2019.
+The transcripts and letters of recommendation must be uploaded through AMCAS by 11:59pm on October 15, 2019.
+We encourage you to have all application materials submitted as early as possible.

 Q: Are international students eligible for the MD/PhD Program?